What are House Republicans doing to rein in the governor’s emergency powers?

 Recent news and views on the governor’s emergency powers

-- Corry tries again to curb governor's emergency powers
+- OPINION: WA state legislature again does nothing to rein in governor’s emergency powers

 2022 Legislative Session